BroadbandForum/usp/specification/extensions/iot/index.md

 The value can be changed either directly by a USP Set operation, or via the step commands.

 The step commands will cycle through the value range, meaning that if the last valid value is reached, the next `StepUp()` command will select the first value of the valid values and vice versa for the `StepDown()` command.
-The valid values are stored in the parameter `ValidValues` as a comma-separated list; that order of the list will be followed by the step commands.
+The valid values are stored in the Parameter `ValidValues` as a comma-separated list; that order of the list will be followed by the step commands.

 It is possible to implement only one of the step commands, if only one direction is needed.

 ### Sensor Objects

-Sensor objects represent IoT capabilities that involve reading or reporting on a device or application state.
+Sensor Objects represent IoT capabilities that involve reading or reporting on a device or application state.
 They include Binary Sensors, Level Sensors, and Enumerated Sensors, along with support for thresholds and triggering events.

 #### Binary Sensor